Established in 1997, we are a 501 (c)(3) non-profit that helps older dependent seniors sustain daily living.

 Our mission is to provide volunteer support services that allow our senior population to live independently while maintaining dignity, respect, and quality of life.

-Caregiving services provided by companies range from $21.00 to $28.00 per hour with a 3 to 4-hour minimum.
-Thanks to individual donors and grants, our services are always free.
+Thanks to our individual donors and grants, our services are always free.

 "Age has taken its toll; my parts don’t work very well anymore.
 I am very grateful for your organization.
 Your work has reinstated my faith and hope for my fellow man.
 I thank you so very much." — RH